docker/docs/content/desktop/dev-environments/_index.md

 Every dev environment you want to run needs a `compose-dev.yaml` file which configures your application's services and lives in your project directory.
 You don't need to be an expert in Docker Compose or write a `compose-dev.yaml` file from scratch as Dev Environments creates a starter `compose-dev.yaml` files based on the main language in your project.

-You can also use the many [sample dev environments](https://github.com/docker/awesome-compose){:target="_blank" rel="noopener" class="_"} as a starting point for how to integrate different services.
+You can also use the many [sample dev environments](https://github.com/docker/awesome-compose) as a starting point for how to integrate different services.
 Alternatively, see [Set up a dev environment](set-up.md) for more information.

 ## What's next?